kikunota/kikunota/README.md

 - Extracting BIM model, sort the data as a SQL database[SQL]
 - Design Automation[C#]

+I'm interested in:
+- building PaaS for everyday users in architecture industries
+-

 <!--
 **kikunota/kikunota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.